 What is the Chair Method?

 The Chair Method, or what I refer to as the Stay in the Room Method, is when you start the sleep training process with a chair in your child’s room and you stay in that chair, supporting and comforting your child, until they fall asleep.
-Then over a set period of time (between 6-12 days, depending on your child’s age), you slowly move the chair out of the room, and eventually aren’t in there at all anymore.
+Then over a set period of time (between 6-12 days, depending on your child’s age and what sleep currently looks like), you slowly move the chair out of the room, and eventually aren’t in there at all anymore.

 When done correctly, and paired with an appropriate schedule and routines, The Chair Method usually takes about 1-2 weeks (depending on the age of the child) to see success.